-may have a detached vertex.
-The cut used is identical to those found and described in the Target section, specifically Figure [4.2a] and Figure [4.2b].
-The third and final cut that is used to identify the recoil proton is the timing difference (Δ T) from the BCAL, FCAL, and TOF. Δ T is defined as the difference between the reconstructed vertex time for the particle and the time when the photon beam arrived.
-An example of what these distributions look like in data, as a function of momentum, is given in Figure [4.4].
-Since the data has a lot of pion background in these plots, it is difficult to determine what the proper timing cuts should be for all of the sub detectors.
-Due to this, a Monte Carlo sample of $\gamma p \to pX; X \to \phi \eta; \phi \to K^+K^-; \eta \to \gamma \gamma$ was generated, simulated, and then reconstructed.
-This greatly reduces the background that is present in the timing plots and therefore can be used to estimate a proper timing cut for the proton and the sub detectors used to measure its time.
-Examples of these distributions and their associated projections onto the timing axis are given in Figure [4.5] through Figure [4.10].
-A summary of all of the timing cuts used for the recoil proton as well as all other final state particles is given in Table [4.1].
+K^+ .
+There are two cuts that were used to identify the final state K^+ .
+The first cut is to enforce the reconstructed vertex position of the K^+ track came from inside the target chamber.
+This cut is used to eliminate any parent state of the K^+ that may have a longer lifetime and therefore a detached vertex.
+The cut used is identical to those found and described in the Target section.
+The other cut that is used to identify the K^+ is the timing from the BCAL, FCAL, and TOF.
+An example of what these distributions look like as a function of momentum is given in Figure [4.11].
+Since the data has a lot of pion and proton background in these plots, it is difficult to determine what the proper timing cuts should be for all of the sub detectors.
+Due to this, a Monte Carlo sample of $\gamma p \to pX; X \to \phi \eta; \phi \to K^+K^-; \eta \to \gamma \gamma$ was generated and then reconstructed.
+This greatly reduces the background that is present in the timing plots and therefore can be used to estimate a proper timing cut for the K^+ and the sub detectors used to measure its time.
+Examples of these distributions and their associated projections onto the timing axis is given in Figure [4.12] through Figure [4.17].
+It should be noted that in many of the Monte Carlo plots, there appears to be an additional band from a particle with less mass.
+This is a consequence of using the hdgeant simulator, and the fact that it will decay particles while in flight.
+Therefore, the band inside the Monte Carlo plots arises from the weak decay of a kaon to a muon and a neutrino.
+A summary of all of the timing cuts used for the K^+ as well as all other final state particles is given in Table [4.1].